ait-aecid/logdata-anomaly-miner/aecid-testsuite/Readme.md

 ## Integration Testing:
 To prepare every test the associated configuration file(s) first must be copied to */tmp*.
 The test-scripts **MUST NOT** be run as root.
 In addition, **declarations.sh** must be in the **same folder** as the integration test being run.

-Please note that the script needs root privileges for running the *AMiner* and all **persistent data is deleted** from */tmp/lib/aminer*!
+Please note that the script needs root privileges for running the *aminer* and all **persistent data is deleted** from */tmp/lib/aminer*!

 ### Integration Test 1:
-In this integration test the learning phase of the AMiner is tested.
+In this integration test the learning phase of the aminer is tested.
 Multiple log-lines are used to be learned and checked.
 Some analysis components are used and all other lines are handled by the *SimpleUnparsedAtomHandler*.
 The Events are received by a *DefaultMailNotificationEventHandler* and a *StreamPrinterEventHandler*.
-Other lines are used to check if the pathes were learned and persisted in the persistence directory of the *AMiner*.
+Other lines are used to check if the pathes were learned and persisted in the persistence directory of the *aminer*.
 In this test case the *SubhandlerFilter* is suitable, because only one file, */tmp/syslog*, is monitored.

 Following command makes the script executeable:
   ```